 11 Science-Backed Benefits of Smiling

 Smiling is one of quickest ways you can improve your body language and non-verbal communication.
 Proper body language increases your confidence and helps our communication skills.
 A survey actually found that 48 percent of adults say a smile is one of the most memorable features of a person when they first meet them.
+If you’re interested in having the most unforgettable smile, visit this page.

 Though a smile can go a long way when communicating with others, it also has many other health and psychological benefits you may not have known.
 Here are just a few of the health benefits of smiling, backed by science: